onoja123/Onoja123/README.md

 I'm Okpe Onoja Godwin, a software developer with over 3 years of experience who strives to develop new products that make life easier and flexible.
 I'm also a developer who builds clean, appealing, and functional interfaces ,databases, backend logic, APIs, and Servers..

-I work with NodeJs, Javascript, ReactJs, Typescript, NestJs Go, MongoDB, PostgreSQL Docker.
+I work with NodeJs, Javascript, ReactJs, Typescript, NestJs, Go, MongoDB, PostgreSQL, Docker.

 ## ⚔️🛡Mission
 My mission is to be recognized as a top engineer worldwide, and ultimately be a director of a top FANNG company.
 I also want to educate more people about tech so we can make the world a better place with technology.